Members

 Prof. Lauge Poulsen

-Lauge Poulsen is Professor of International Relations & Law and Deputy Head of the School of Public Policy, University College London.
-Poulsen is co-chair of OECD's inter-governmental work on investment treaties.
-He serves as specialist adviser to the House of Commons' International Trade Committee and leads Whitehall's advanced trade policy training programme.
-Poulsen was adviser to the Foreign and Commonwealth Office from 2017 to 2020 and he received an OBE for services to UK trade policy in 2022.
+Lauge Poulsen is Professor of International Relations & Law and Head of Department of Political Science, University College London.
+Poulsen was chair of OECD's inter-governmental work on climate change and investment treaties from 2021 to 2025 and received an OBE for services to UK trade policy in 2022.
 Before joining UCL, Poulsen was a postdoctoral fellow at Nuffield College, University of Oxford, and he has been a visiting scholar at the Brookings Institution's Economic Studies Division and Melbourne Law School.

 Prof. Sergio Puig